Roman Dmowski: Minister of Foreign Affairs

 In foreign policy, I start from two facts.
 The first fact is that we have recently acquired borders recognized by the great powers, and the issue of borders no longer exists for us.
 Poland is a country with a strictly defined territory.
 The second fact is our internal situation, in which the need to defend our treasure is at the forefront.
 Based on these assumptions, I believe that our policy must be as peaceful as possible. [...]
 Our policy must be based on the following principles: 1) respect for and strict adherence to the treaties, 2) non-intervention in the internal affairs of neighbors and other countries, 3) striving for the broadest possible development of our trade relations with the world.

-When presenting Poland's attitude towards the victorious countries, he placed particular emphasis on relations with France, stressing that it was “most interested in implementing the Treaty of Versailles.”
+When presenting Poland's attitude towards the victorious countries, he placed particular emphasis on relations with France, stressing that it was "most interested in implementing the Treaty of Versailles."

 In the tense international situation caused by the German crisis – after French occupation of the Ruhr – Dmowski pursued a cautious but confident policy.
 He also managed to ease tensions in Polish-Soviet relations, which had been strained for several years due to the Soviet Union's nonfulfillment of its obligations assumed in the Treaty of Riga and Poland's refusal to recognize the USSR as a federal state.
 Dmowski's actions as the person responsible for the country's foreign policy did not reveal any ideological concepts, remaining broadly consistent with the policy pursued by Poland since the beginning of 1922.
 It was an attempt to maintain the status quo: both political and territorial.

 Having lost the support of the majority of the Sejm as a result of the secession of a group of 15 peasant deputies and lacking the support of the Marshal and the President, the cabinet resigned.
 Thus, Dmowski served as Minister of Foreign Affairs for only six weeks.

 In the same year he received the Order of Polonia Restituta from the government of Władysław Sikorski.

 After May coup d'état

-May 1938, Warsaw.
-Dmowski in the Niklewicz family apartment shortly before leaving for Drozdowo.

 In 1926, in the aftermath of Piłsudski's May coup d'état, Dmowski founded the Camp of Great Poland (Obóz Wielkiej Polski), though he would find himself more of an ideologue than a leader, as he was displaced by new, younger politicians.
-In 1928 he founded the National Party (Stronnictwo Narodowe).
+In the OWP, he held two highest positions: Chairman of the Great Council and Great Camp-maker (Polish: Wielki Oboźny).
+In 1928 he founded the National Party (Polish: Stronnictwo Narodowe).
 He kept publishing newspaper articles, brochures and books.
 With declining health, he mostly retired from politics by 1930.
 In 1934, a section of the youth wing of the Endecja found Dmowski insufficiently hardline for their taste and broke away to found the more radical National Radical Camp (known by its Polish acronym as the ONR).
 His last major campaign was a series of political attacks on the alleged "Judeo-Masonic" associates of President Ignacy Mościcki.